filetrust/program-icap/README.md

 [filetrust/transaction-event-api](https://github.com/filetrust/transaction-event-api) This is the API that handles transaction searches on the event store.

+[filetrust/transaction-event-api-static-data](https://github.com/filetrust/transaction-event-api-static-data) This is a tool that populates static data for the transaction-event-api

 ## Threat Model
 The program's Threat Model is recorded as [ICAP Threat Model Cloud Deployment](https://glasswall.atlassian.net/browse/THREATMODL-3)
 The model's diagram is [here](https://app.lucidchart.com/invitations/accept/43e0cb76-052f-486c-8bfd-166f4ad4ea4f)